aaronbloomfield/ics/hws/hw-buffer.md

 You are likely to run into problems, which will probably be segmentation faults.
 Here are some ideas about how to solve that.

-Recall that g++ often leaves some extra space between the buffer and the return address.
+Recall that gcc often leaves some extra space between the buffer and the return address.
 How much?
 You have to figure that out yourself.
-You can look at the assembly generated for grade.c (run `g++ -S -o grade.s grade.c`) to start.
+You can look at the assembly generated for grade.c (run `gcc -S -o grade.s grade.c`) to start.

 One issue is to figure out whether you are setting the return address correctly -- if not, that would be the cause of the segfault.
 First, we need to find what the return address should be.
 To do this, we first need to find the return address from `vulnerable()` back to `main()`.
 Run `objdump -d grade`, and find the line *after* the call (in `main()`) to `vulnerable()` -- that is the return address from vulnerable.
 Next, load up the executable in gdb, and set up a break point right when you enter into the `vulnerable()` function.
 You can list the stack with a command such as, `x/100xw $rsp`.
 This will print out 100 hex values, each one being 4 bytes.
 A typical gdb display will list four 32-bit (4 byte) values per line, which is 16 bytes per line.
 Since you know the size of the buffer (200 bytes), the return address is likely to be about 200/16 lines down, or about a dozen lines down.
 Keep in mind that a return address is 64 bits, which will be *two* of the 32-bit values listed in this display.
 That return address should (more or less) match the value you gleaned from the objdump command.
 Once you have the return address, figure out the command to just print out that return address: `x/2xw 0x7fffffffdcc0` might work (if the return address were located at 0x7fffffffdcc0).
 Next, set up a break point for the *end* of the `vulnerable()` function.
 Check that return address value again -- it should look similar to (but not the exact same value as) the value in the rsp register (`print $rsp`).
 When split among two values, it will list like, `0xffffde00 0x00007fff`.
 Once you see that value, it should be the exact address of the `name` buffer.
 If not, then your program is going to seg fault.